 The occurrence of moles are the result of cells within the skin growing in clusters rather than being spread out over the skin’s surface.
 These cells, known as melanocytes are responsible for giving your skin a natural tone.
 Extensive sun exposure can result in the darkening of existing moles, particularly during the teenage years and pregnancy.

-In most cases moles are not dangerous.
+In most cases, moles are not dangerous.
 Checking the moles on your body is imperative to ensuring that you are not at risk from any potential skin cancers.
 Signs to look for include observing moles that look different compared to others on your body.
-Noticing changes in existing moles colours, shapes or size should be an indicator to have a doctor or dermatologist evaluate them.
-Other warning signs to keep an eye out for include paying attention if there is any discharge from a mole such as blood, puss or even finding that certain moles become itchy or tender to the touch.
+Noticing changes in existing moles’ colours, shapes or size should be an indicator to have a doctor or dermatologist evaluate them.
+Other warning signs to keep an eye out for include any discharge from a mole such as blood, puss or even finding that certain moles become itchy or tender to the touch.

 Treatment of Moles

-For mole removal, we use a CO2 Surgical Laser for this procedure we remove each mole without bleeding.
+For mole removal, we use the CO2 Surgical Laser to remove each mole without bleeding.
 It is a very quick and simple procedure.
 Specifically we use the EXELO2 CO2 Full Ablative laser to perform the removal.

 Book a Consultation